SpongeBob SquarePants season 8: Episodes

+A concert promoter named Colonel Carper wants SpongeBob and Squidward to form a band together and sends them on a "world tour."
+However, Mr. Krabs decides to manage them in order to make his own profits from his two employees' success.

 DVD release

 The DVD boxset for season eight was released by Paramount Home Entertainment and Nickelodeon in the United States and Canada on March 12, 2013, three months after the season had completed broadcast on television.
 The DVD release features bonus materials, including the animated short "Sandy's Vacation in Ruins."